-- 16. Delete the following rules related to cathode ray tubes: 261.4(a)(22), 261.39, 261.40 and 261.41.
-These cathode ray tube exemptions and provisions do not apply in Rhode Island; instead, cathode ray tubes are subject to the Rule 13 universal waste regulations. - 17.
-In 261.9, add the following: - "(e) Used electronics as described in Rule 13.2 of these regulations; - (f) Silver-containing photo fixing solutions as described in Rule 13.3 of these regulations." - 18.
-In 261.24(a) delete the words "(except manufactured gas plant waste)" and replace with "except manufactured gas plant remediation waste that is managed under a Department approval issued in accordance with applicable RIDEM Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases, and that is not land disposed". - D. 40 CFR Part 262 is incorporated by reference in its entirety except as provided below and in Rule 5 "Generators" and as otherwise noted in these regulations: - 1.
-Delete 262.10(f) - 2.
-The small quantity generator provisions of 40 CFR 262.20(e), 40 CFR 262.34(d) (f), 40 CFR 262.42(b), and 40 CFR 262.44 do not apply, except for provisions of Rule 5.2(B) and (C) or as provided in Rules 5.5, 5.6, and 13.5(E). - 3.
-Since Rhode Island does not recognize the federal exemptions for small quantity generators and conditionally exempt small quantity generators, replace 40 CFR 262.27 with the following:
+- 24. In 40 CFR 261.4(e)(3)(iii), delete "in the Region where the sample is collected". - 25.
+Delete 261.5 and replace with the following: - 261.5 Special requirements for hazardous waste generated by CESQGs. - (a) A conditionally exempt small quantity generator (CESQG) is defined in Rule 3. - (b)Requirements applicable to CESQGs are specified at Rule 5.1 through 5.12 and Rule 5.15. - 26.
+Delete 261.5(h) and 261.5(j) - 27.
+Delete the following rules related to cathode ray tubes: 261.4(a)(22), 261.39, 261.40 and 261.41.
+These cathode ray tube exemptions and provisions do not apply in Rhode Island; instead, cathode ray tubes are subject to the Rule 13 universal waste regulations. - 28.
+In 261.9, add the following: - (a) Used electronics as described in Rule 13.2 and defined in Rule 3; - (b) Silver-containing photo fixing solutions as described in Rule 13.3 and defined in Rule 3. - 29.
+In 261.24(a) delete the words "(except manufactured gas plant waste)" and replace with "except manufactured gas plant remediation waste that is managed under a Department approval issued in accordance with applicable RIDEM Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases, and that is not land disposed". - 30.
+Delete 261 Subpart H (part of DSW Rule not adopted). - D. 40 CFR Part 263 is incorporated by reference in its entirety except as provided below and in Rule 6 "Transporters" and as otherwise noted in these regulations. - 1.
+In 263.12, replace "ten days" with "seventy-two hours (excluding Sundays and federal and Rhode Island legal holidays)". - 2.
+Delete 263.20(h). - E. 40 CFR Part 264 is incorporated by reference in its entirety except as provided in Rule 8 "Operational Requirements for Treatment, Storage and Disposal Facilities" and as otherwise noted in these regulations. - F. 40 CFR Part 265 is incorporated by reference in its entirety except as provided below and as otherwise noted in these regulations. - 1.
+Delete 40 CFR 265.1(c)(8) pertaining to the farmer exemption. - 2.
+In 265.143(g) and 265.145(g) Where the sentence "If the facilities covered by the mechanism are in more than one Region, identical evidence of financial assurance shall be submitted to and maintained with the Regional Administrator of all such Regions." appears, replace it with the sentence "If the facilities covered by the mechanism are in more than one State, identical evidence of financial assurance shall be submitted to and maintained with the State Agency regulating hazardous waste or with the appropriate Regional Administrator if the facility is located in an unauthorized State.".